donaldtech/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

 weight: 40
 ---

-EKS Anywhere supports a vSphere provider for production grade EKS Anywhere deployments.
+EKS Anywhere supports a vSphere provider for production-grade EKS Anywhere deployments.
 EKS Anywhere allows you to provision and manage Amazon EKS on your own infrastructure.

 This document walks you through setting up EKS Anywhere in a way that: